methylDragon/coding-notes/C++/03 C++ - Object-Oriented Syntax.md

 Read more: http://www.cplusplus.com/doc/tutorial/structures/

 They're just like classes!
-Except that their default member visibility is public.
+Except that their default member visibility is **public**.

 That means you can also write a constructor into them!